Beating the Bounds

 6. The land falls away sharply and the path descends down steps known as Jacob’s Ladder.

 At the bottom of the footpath turn left then right into the Chesham Bois Burial Ground.
+Walk past the chapel on your left and climb the hill to a bench at the end of the concrete path.

 7. Owned and maintained by the Parish Council, the chapel is used for funeral services and also by the congregation of St Leonard’s Church.
-The burial Ground dates from 1928.
+The burial ground dates from 1928.
 The view from the top looking across the Chess Valley and Great Bois Wood is well worth the climb.

-Keeping the fields on your right, follow the track, which leads past Aldridge’s Dell.
+Ignore this kissing gate and keep straight ahead, keeping the fields on your right, follow the track, which leads past Aldridge’s Dell.

 9. Take great care, as there is a sheer drop over the edge into a large hollow.
 In the past, there was a kiln here.
 Chalk dug from the dell was burned in the kiln and sold to local builders.
 They slaked the lumps in water to make a cream like paste, mixed it with sand to make mortar for laying bricks, and with cow hair and fine sand for plastering walls.